MirTanveer/Fine-Tune-TF/README.md

 # Fine-Tune-TF
-Fine tuning full ESM2 models as well as using LoRA technique to overcome the resource constraints for identification and interpretation of transcription factors.
+Fine-tuning fully ESM2 models as well as using the PEFT technique LoRA to overcome the resource constraints for identification and interpretation of transcription factors.